Last updated: December 2025

 Behaviour that significantly disrupts the learning environment or violates the CORE Values may result in exclusion from the course without refund.
 This includes persistent disrespectful behaviour, inappropriate sharing of other participants' personal information, or conduct that makes others feel unsafe.

-This course is delivered as an independent service by Steve Young as a private business venture.
-While the course facilitator is employed by a Local Authority in the East of England within Children's Services, this course is entirely separate from their statutory employment.
-The Local Authority has no responsibility for the content, delivery, or outcomes of this course.
+The principal course facilitator (Steve Young, Founder and Director) is employed by a Local Authority in the East of England within Children's Services.
+These courses are entirely separate from this statutory employment.
+The Local Authority has no responsibility for the content, delivery, or outcomes of these courses.

 To maintain professional boundaries and ethical standards, all prospective participants MUST disclose at the point of application if they or their family have any current or recent involvement with Children's Services in the last 5 years, or other possible involvement (close friend or family member involvement).

-In rare circumstances, it may not be appropriate for the facilitator to accept participants onto the course due to existing professional relationships or statutory obligations.
+In rare circumstances, it may not be appropriate to accept participants onto the course due to existing professional relationships or statutory obligations.
 Such decisions will be made transparently and with full explanation to the prospective participant.
 Where possible, alternative arrangements or referrals will be discussed.

-All participants understand that the facilitator has a professional duty to prioritise their statutory employment responsibilities in the best interests of families and children, and that course participation may need to be reviewed should circumstances change during the course period to maintain appropriate professional boundaries.
+All participants understand that where facilitators have professional duties to statutory employers, these responsibilities must be prioritised in the best interests of families and children, and that course participation may need to be reviewed should circumstances change during the course period to maintain appropriate professional boundaries.

 Participant Cancellations Before Course Starts